 If, on the other hand, the business redeems shares to pay for estate tax, funeral expenses, and administrative expenses, the redemption will not face an acceleration of the unpaid tax.

-If you do decide to liquidate certain holdings in the cause of conducting business and the assets continue to be used or owned by the business, acceleration of estate taxes will not occur.
+If you do decide to liquidate certain holdings in the course of conducting business and the assets continue to be used or owned by the business, acceleration of estate taxes will not occur.
 However, acceleration will occur if the business liquidates assets and distributes the proceeds to the shareholders to engage in separate businesses.

 If you fail to meet the 35 percent threshold